 You're just spinning your wheels.

-Remember, any system can bring incredible results only if you use it effectively.
+Remember, any system can bring incredible results only if you use them effectively.

-This is how the power of leverage turned my efforts into a successful architecture business.
+This is how the power of leverage turned your efforts into a successful architecture business.

 This concept became my salvation, especially considering my lifelong struggle with memory.